COVID-19 pandemic in Jordan: 8–14 May

-June

-The government of Jordan chose to considerably loosen movement restrictions by lifting curfews, allowing movement between governorates, and allowing most sectors to reopen as of June 6.

 August

 By late August, restrictions were slowly eased.
 Authorities permitted public gatherings of up to 20 people, movement between governorates, and the reopening of the tourism industry.
 Hotels, restaurants, bars, gyms, and nurseries were allowed to reopen at a limited capacity.
 Furthermore, houses of worship were also reopened.
 Public transportation would be operational at 50 percent capacity.
 However, social distancing measures were to continue to be enforced, with individuals being compelled to wear protective gloves and masks in public spaces or receive a fine.

 September

 Aviation authorities announce a plan to reopen Amman Airport to commercial flights from September 8.

 October

 There was a sharp uptake in COVID-19 outbreaks in October 2020.
 On October 6, 2020, the Jordanian government declared a nationwide curfew on Fridays and Saturdays.

 November

 In November, Jordan became the Arab country with the highest number of COVID-19-related deaths per capita.
 Despite this, a parliamentary election was held in person.